31-33/juryroom/imports/api/README.md

 `discussions`: *Array of discussion_ids, each corresponding to an entry in the Discussions collection.*

-`created_at`: *ISODate object, representing the UTC time this group was created at.*
+`createdAt`: *ISODate object, representing the UTC time this group was created at.*

 ---
 ## User